Adminixtrator/Predictive-Text-Generator/README.md

 _Urghh..
 Literally I am busy rn so I didn't add an hyperlink.. send a PR, samritan._

-Don't forget, It's October and there's a HacktobeFest!
+Don't forget, It's October and there's a HacktoberFest!